 "Well, that's all I have to say for now."
 Standing up, the principal began walking to the door.
 "In case you forgot, classes start in one week.
 Until then, I hope you get used to living with one another.
 See you later."

 Once Nezu left, an awkward silence filled the room.

 Mina, clearly being the most sociable of the two, eventually broke the silence.
-"Hey, how about we do something together!
-We can get to know each other while we hang out."
+"Hey, how 'bout we hang out right away and get to know one another!"

 Seeing the two willing to go with her on-the-spot idea filled Mina with joy.
 "Cool!
 Let's go!"

 Author's note 2: I just wanted to address some stuff.